 SEO is a marketing strategy designed to get your website found and get free traffic.

-There are two main ways to optimize your website.
-On-Page-SEO and Off-Page-SEO.
+There are two main ways to optimize your website with SEO, On-Page-SEO and Off-Page-SEO.

 Off Page SEO